Which Honest Kitchen Whole Food Clusters Recipes Get

 Recipe and Label Analysis

-Honest Kitchen Whole Food Clusters Grain Free Beef Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Honest Kitchen Whole Food Clusters Grain Free Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.